voidstart/voidstart.github.com/source/_posts/2013-11-14-bootstrap-dot-dot-dot.markdown

 categories:
 ---

-Hello, this post marks the beginning of my shifting to web development.
+Hello, this post marks the beginning of my coder blog.

 The making of this blog has been part of my efforts to become an indie developer.
 I am kind of idealistic enough to believe in [remote work](http://37signals.com/remote/).

+I am getting interested in web programming recently.
 For web development, [Ruby on Rails](http://rubyonrails.org/) is of particular interest.
 It's neat.
 The community is extremely active and vibrant.
 I guess I'll start from here,